 Mr. Lim graduated with a Bachelor of Law (Honours) degree from the National University of Singapore in July 1998 and a Master of Science (Applied Finance) degree from Nanyang Technological University in April 2006.

-Mr. Lim is an independent director of Tee Land Limited and China Star Food Group Limited, which are listed on the SGX-ST.
+Mr. Lim is currently an independent director of Tee Land Limited, a Mainboard company listed on the SGX-ST, and China Star Food Group Limited, a Catalist company listed on the Catalist Board of the SGX-ST.